kobtron/arcangel/README.md

 ```
 Lemon.exe arcangel-parser.y
 ```
-This last command depends on you having the lempar.c template.
+This last command depends on you having the Lemon and the lempar.c template.